-The average home has a roof area of 200m2, and with 40mm of rain on that area, you could predictably catch 8,000 litres of fresh rainwater, while our flow tests have proven that the RainWatch filter has cleaning capacity in excess of 2000 liters an hour.
+The average home has a roof area of 200m2, and with 40 mm of rain on that area, you could predictably catch 8,000 litres of fresh rainwater, while our flow tests have proven that the RainWatch Filter has the ability to clean rainwater in excess of 2000 litres an hour.

-What are the guarantees on the filter and filter cloth?
+What are the guarantees on the RainWatch Filter?

-We at Doust plumbing products have built our reputation on quality.
-Our new RainWatch filter is proudly made in Australia from high quality impact acrylic materials and is fully backed by Australian consumer guarantees.
+We at Doust Plumbing Products have built our reputation on quality.
+Our new RainWatch Filter is proudly made in Australia from high-quality impact acrylic materials and is fully backed by our own 2-year no-nonsense guarantee as well as Australian consumer guarantees.